-- ✓ Violation of any rule will lead to disqualification.
-We try our best to not have too many rules and, the ones we have, will be strictly enforced. - ✓ Any crew, spectator, participant, person that is associated with the participant that violates park rules, illegally parks, or similar action will result in the participant being disqualified.
-Monitors will be in place and this rule will be strictly enforced especially during the first 50 miles of the race.
+- ✓ Any crew, support person, team member, participant, and/or person that is associated with the participant that violates park rules and/or race rules will result in the participant being disqualified.
+In addition to our monitors, we will accept photographic evidence of participants in violation of the rules.
+The rules will be strictly enforced especially during the first 50 miles of the race.
+Examples include but are not limited to illegal parking, having crew, support, team member at a location where access is not allowed.
 Respect our community and parks please. - ✓ The two Burning River Race Directors, Jim Christ & Vince Rucci have the sole authority to disqualify a runner and make decisions regarding the official rules.
 Disqualification may be done in person or via telephone.
 You have the right to request a review of the decision.
 Please call the dispatch phone to request a review. - ✓ This event occurs during a high visitation period in our parks.
 Vehicular traffic is the #1 limiting factor with putting on this race.
-Spectators are encouraged and welcome at Silver Springs Park and 1659 Front Street. - ✓ NO ACCESS Aid Stations only the participant is permitted in these areas.
-Crew, family, and spectators supporting participants at these locations are not allowed. - ✓ You cannot be accompanied on the course by anyone that is not a registered participant.
+Spectators are encouraged and welcome at Silver Springs Park and 1659 Front Street.
+No illegal parking. - ✓ NO ACCESS Aid Stations only the participant is permitted in these areas. - ✓ You cannot be accompanied on the course by anyone that is not a registered participant.
 This applies to all race distances.
 Pacers are considered participants (if they are registered!). - ✓ Participants cannot accept any aid from anyone (crew, family, friend, Elvis impersonator, moving vehicle, bicycle) beyond 100 feet of a Crew Access Aid Station.
 No Muling you cannot accept any aid from your pacer! - ✓ Absolutely no littering!
-You may not stash supplies along the course. - ✓ Participants are not permitted to have an animal (ex: dog, cat, hamster, bigfoot) with them on course. - ✓ Wear your Race Bib in front (Relay runners will also have a back bib) where it is visible. - ✓ Adhere to posted signs and rules of the race and park districts. - ✓ It is the participant's responsibility to cross all roads responsibly and in a safe manner. - ✓ Do NOT drop out of the race without notifying an aid station, finish line, emailing info@westernreserveracing.com, or calling Race Dispatch. - ✓ The aid station close times are firm.
+You may not stash supplies along the course. - ✓ Participants are not permitted to have an animal (ex: dog, cat, hamster, bigfoot) with them on course. - ✓ Wear your Race Bib in front (Relay runners will also have a back bib) where it is visible. - ✓ Adhere to posted signs and rules of the race and park districts. - ✓ It is the participant's responsibility to cross all roads responsibly and in a safe manner. - ✓ Do NOT drop out of the race without notifying an aid station, finish line, emailing help@westernreserveracing.com, or calling Race Dispatch. - ✓ The aid station close times are firm.
 Participants entering an aid station after the close time will not be required to turn in their bib.
 Course markings, aid stations, race support, and other associated activities will not be available if the participant chooses to continue.
 We strongly encourage participants to drop if they cannot make the close time at each aid station.
 At the pace you are going, the aid stations that follow will not be there. - ✓ The only cutoff time is the finish line.
 Participants who complete the course after the time limits (based on your start time) are not eligible to have their times posted.

-Pacer Rules
+Pacer Rules & Information